 Completing a basic tax preparation class is one way to make extra money during tax season.
 The course can also help you gain valuable tax experience if you’re working toward becoming an accountant, certified public accountant or financial planner.
 The Income Tax School offers 10-week, online tax preparation courses starting at $497.

 Consider a virtual reality certificate program if you want to learn basic VR programming and develop VR applications.
 Learning how to write VR programs opens the door to entry-level positions with software design companies.
-University of California San Diego offers three six-week courses that range from $49 to $99 each.
+University of California San Diego offers a program of three six-week courses for a bundled price of $267.30.

 Developing strong leadership skills can help you guide a team and is valuable if you are working toward becoming a manager, supervisor or director.
 ECornell offers a four-month leadership certificate program for people in executive roles that costs $4,800.